jnuho/mkdocs/docs/kubernetes/Cat-vs.-Non-cat-Classifier-on-EKS.md

 EXPOSE 3001

-# When you specify CMD ["go-app"], Docker looks for an executable named go-app in the system’s $PATH.
+# When you specify CMD ["go-app"], Docker looks for an executable named go-app in the system's $PATH.
 # The $PATH includes common directories where executables are stored, such as /usr/local/bin, /usr/bin, and others.
 CMD ["backend-web-server", "-web-host=:3001"]
 ```